Isabella d'Este: Appearance

-After all, Isabella was very concerned with her appearance, as can be understood from many small details.
-In 1499, having to send her own portrait to Isabella of Aragon, she sent it before her to her brother-in-law Ludovico Sforza, specifying however that her painting did not resemble her very much "for being a little fatter than me".
+Isabella was worried about her weight from an early age.
+As an adult she discussed her weight with those close to her frequently.
+In 1499 she sent a portrait by Giovanni Santi to her brother Ludovico Sforza, complaining that it did not resemble her very much "for being a little fatter than me."
 Ludovico replied that he liked the portrait very much of her and that it was very similar to her, although "somewhat more fat", unless Isabella had "grown fatter after we saw her."
+In 1509 she complained to her husband that "if she had more to do with running the state she would not have grown fat", while in 1511 her sister Lucrezia complained about an early draft of the Francia portrait that made her look too thin.